JadeChan03/stock_dashboard/README.md

 ---

-## Setting Up Environment Variables
+## Pre-setup II: Setting Up Environment Variables

 The Python exporter requires your Finnhub API key and optionally a stock symbol.